HW 05 - Document and deploy models

 Note that you are not submitting the code for training and evaluating your model as part of this homework assignment.
 You need to estimate a model in order to complete the assignment, but it is not the focus of the assignment.
 We are evaluating your ability to document and deploy a model, not your ability to train a model.

-Feel free to use whatever organizational system makes sense to you for training your models (e.g. standalone R scripts, Quarto documents).
+Feel free to reuse your final model from homework 03 if you wish, or train something new.
+Use whatever organizational system makes sense to you for training your models (e.g. standalone R scripts, Quarto documents).

 Exercise 1 - Document your model

 Quarto supports parameterized reports, a mechanism to create different variations of a document programmatically.
-For this assignment we use the params element in the YAML header to define the board location, pin name, and pin version to automatically populate some content in the model card.
+For this assignment we leverage parameterization to automatically populate some content in the model card.

 You should modify the YAML header